-Figure 13.
+Figure 10.
 Potential amount of time needed to remove the cumulative flows at S-27 (5600 cfsd total runoff to bring the stages back to normal operating ranges during Tropical Storm Eta in November 2020) for the scenario with forward pumps sized at 25% of the spillway design capacity (3 days) relative to the no pump scenario (4 days)

-Figure 14.
-Potential amount of time needed to remove the cumulative flows at S-27 (5600 cfsd total runoff to bring the stages back to normal operating ranges during Tropical Storm Eta in November 2020) for the scenario with forward pumps sized at 50% of the spillway design capacity (2 days) relative to the no pump scenario (4 days)
+Figure 11.
+Potential amount of time needed to remove the cumulative flows at S-27 (5600 cfsd total runoff to bring the stages back to normal operating ranges during Tropical Storm Eta in November 2020) for the

-Figure 15.
-Observed Headwater Stages during Hurricane Isaias, in July/August, 2020, at Coastal Structures with forward pump (S-25B and S-26) vs. Coastal Structures with gravity discharge only (S-27, S-28, S-29)
+Figure 12.
+Observed Headwater Stages during Hurricane Isaias, in July/August 2020, at Coastal Structures with forward pump (S-25B and S-26) vs. Coastal Structures with gravity discharge only (S-27, S-28, S-29)

-Figure 16.
+Figure 13.
 Adaptation Pathways map for the entire basin, based on the simulated expected annual damage for the current sea-level and the two possible future sea level rise scenarios.

-Updated FEMA Coastal Zone A Maps and the USACE South Atlantic Coastal Study and Back Bay Feasibility Studies were recently released in response to coastal storm risks and flood protection needs.
+Updated FEMA Coastal Zone A Maps, the USACE South Atlantic Coastal Study and Back Bay Feasibility Studies, including the Miami Dade, Collier County and the Florida Keys - Monroe County Coastal Storm Risk Management Studies were recently released in response to coastal storm risks and flood protection needs.
 These studies were developed focusing on storm surge flood inundation risks.
-The District is working closely with these Federal Agencies to coordinate the implementation of coastal adaptation strategies such as beach and dune restoration, shoreline stabilization, flood walls and nature and natural base solutions, including living shorelines, oyster and coral reefs, marshes, etc. Figure 17 below summarizes how these combinations of solutions can be advanced, through cooperation among local, state, regional and Federal Agencies.
+The District is working closely with these Federal Agencies to coordinate the implementation of coastal adaptation strategies such as beach and dune restoration, shoreline stabilization, flood walls and nature and natural base solutions, including living shorelines, oyster and coral reefs, marshes, etc, along with the upcoming Section 216 C&SF Flood Resiliency Study.
+Figure 14 below summarizes how these combinations of solutions can be advanced, through cooperation among local, state, regional and Federal Agencies.
 The figure is meant to highlight many of the mitigation strategies that are available for use either by themselves or together when the site allows.